Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 This year was the first to offer us some substitute Jem dolls, which most of us could agree on resembled

-Jem characters enough, and characters which we later would realize
+Jem characters enough.
+Characters which we later would realize

 would probably never be released officially.
 The W Club membership ugrade doll Ollie Lawson,

-which became many Jem fans' Jeff Wright, Jacqueline O'Rion who became our Jacqui Benton, and Sterling Reise,
+became many Jem fans' Jeff Wright, Jacqueline O'Rion who became our Jacqui Benton, and Sterling Reise

 On June 9 Business Wire was actually first to reveal two appreciated male characters that would become dolls